ekanite/ekanite/README.md

 - Log messages are indexed by parsed timestamp, if one is available.
 This means search results are presented in the order the messages occurred, not in the order they were received, ensuring sensible display even with delayed senders.
 - Automatic data-retention management.
 Ekanite deletes indexed log data older than a configurable time period.

-More to come, including parsing support for important formats such as _Apache Common Log Format_.

 Building
 ------------
 Tested on 64-bit Kubuntu 14.04.